 7 things I’m going to do when I’m better.

 Life is often taken for granted, and everyday things not appreciated enough.
 I now realise I’m very guilty of this.
 As many of you know, mainly because I mention it in every post, (I’m sorry) I’ve not been keeping too well lately.
 I’ve been in and out of hospital, I’ve lost more than 2 stone, I’m on a puree diet and pretty much bed bound with chronic pain.
-So over the last few months I’ve started to write a list of all the things I’m going to do when I’m better.
+So over the last few months I’ve started to write a list.
+A list of all the things I’m going to do when I’m better.
 So here is that list.